BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

-at the address), a derivation path (which not only derives a specific account or address key from the master key but also provides information by defining the purpose of an address, which mostly links it to a specific standard), either the account public key or the account private key, and a checksum to make sure that nothing has been corrupted.
+at the address), a derivation path (which not only derives a specific account or address key from the master key but also provides information by defining the purpose of an address, which mostly links it to a specific standard), either a public key or a private key, and a checksum to make sure that nothing has been corrupted.

-> 📖 ***What is a Derivation Path?*** When you have hierarchical keys, you need to be able to define individual keys as descendents of the master key.
+> 📖 ***What is a Derivation Path?*** When you use hierarchical keys, you need to be able to define individual keys as descendents of the master key.
 For example `[0]` is the 0th key of the master key, `[0/1]` is the first son of the 0th key, `[0/1/1]` is the first son of